mpume-shangase/SC-300-Lab-Series/labs/lab01-tenant-config/README.md

 ## Scenario

-You've just been hired as the IAM administrator for Expat Teacher's Lounge.
+You've just been hired as the IAM administrator for Teach Rich.
 Your first task is to configure the Microsoft Entra ID tenant from scratch — set up the role structure, organize the directory with administrative units, and establish the foundational settings that everything else will build on.

 ---